LanHikari22/GBA-IDA-Pseudo-Terminal/README.md

 - There are modules inside pt that are clearly distinguished from commands when executing `pt.help`.
 - To access them, simply refer to them from pt: `pt.dis.rng(0x8000000, 0x80000200)`.
 - The module can also display its list of commands and modules: `pt.dis.help`.
-- The general rule is, every module and command should have the member help defined in it. use help on a command for maximum detail.
+- The general rule is, every module and command should have the member help defined in it.
+Use help on a command for maximum detail.

 # Modules
 **dis** (Disassembly utils)
 - rng(start_ea, end_ea): This will disassemble from the specified range (if a function item is in the range, it will be disassembled).
+The disassembly is in a format compatible with the none-arm-eabi-gcc assembler.
 - rngext(start_ea, end_ea): This will scan all external references used in the specified range, and compute a list of `.equ`s for them